andrew-weisman/candle_wrappers/repository_organization.md

 *References:* NA

     │       ├── dummy_cfg-prm.sh

+*Description:* This is a dummy `cfg-prm.sh` of the typical format in Supervisor that sets the five variables needed in Supervisor for the mlrMBO workflow to values that are set elsewhere in the `candle_wrappers` workflow
+*Referenced by:* `commands/submit-job/run_workflows.sh` (indirectly through Supervisor)
+*References:* NA

     │   └── aggregate-results

 *DIRECTORY:* Contains the command used to collect the results of the model run on each hyperparameter set alongside the corresponding HP set itself